Zhiyuan-Amos/blog/_posts/2023-02-07-access-token-short-lived-authorization-microservice.md

 This can be solved by making the following changes:

 1. The API Gateway converts external tokens (tokens coming from external clients) to internal tokens (or Passport, as Netflix terms it).
-Internal services only uses and understands internal tokens.
+Internal services only use and understand internal tokens.
 2. The Passport must expire after a set period of time, and it contains a corresponding Refresh Token can be used to renew the Passport.
 The service performing Passport renewal must send its Certificate for mTLS.